 Clearance often means “as-is” and “no-returns.”
 Many clearance items are sold as “final sale,” meaning they cannot be returned or exchanged for any reason.
 This policy poses a significant risk if the unit arrives with undisclosed damage, doesn’t fit your space as measured, or simply fails to perform correctly.
 If you can’t inspect the freezer in person, ask for a detailed video tour and a current photo of the model number and serial tag.
 For extra confidence, you can even use a Virtual Tele-Tech appointment to have an expert help you evaluate a potential unit before you make a final, non-refundable purchase.

-How to Get the Most From Your Purchase
+Get the Most Out of Your New Freezer

 Finding the right commercial freezer on clearance feels like a major win.
 But the work isn’t over once you’ve made the purchase.
 To ensure your new equipment performs reliably and efficiently for years, you’ll want to follow a few key steps after the sale.
 From installation to upkeep, a little planning goes a long way in protecting your investment and your inventory.